nstrayer/ideas/README.md

 3. A new and unique way to look at wind and current data.
 Perhaps a mouseover to see wind levels interactive situation.
 4. A neural network to recognize date types based upon a string.
 5. A tiny d3 library for doing wrapped scaling.
 Menu design or stuff like [this](http://blog.vctr.me/bart/).
 I have the code for this already in the [What do Farmers Markets Sell visualization](http://nickstrayer.me/farmersMarkets).
 [Repo](http://www.github.com/ntrayer/farmersMarkets).
+6. An html widgets library for making d3 manhattan plots.